 School of Applied Language & Intercultural Studies

-Pat would welcome applications from prospective PhD students interested in: communities of practice involved in translation; translation and translators in crisis contexts (e.g., earthquakes, health emergencies, mass migrations, etc.); terminology and specialised language, especially in non-professional settings; ad-hoc, citizen, and non-professional translation.
+Pat would welcome applications from prospective PhD students interested in: communities of practice involved in translation; translation as a method of disaster risk reduction; translation and the language of development; terminology and specialised language, especially in non-professional settings; ad-hoc, citizen, and non-professional translation.
 He is particularly interested in working with students who wish to adopt sociological/ethnographic approaches in their projects.